ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 ## Design around compiling and running code, backend interfaces

-Currently, OCANNL integrates new backends via code in [backends.ml](backends.ml). `Backends` introduces the context-specific `routine` type, and has a helper `lower_assignments` that wraps `Assignments.lower` and `Low_level.optimize_proc`.
-The interface to a `Backend` has `compile` functions, to allow some backends handle assignments directly, instead of using the optimized C-like representation `Low_level.t`.
+Currently, OCANNL integrates new backends via code in [Backends](backends.ml), so it's the "sink" of backend module dependencies; [Backend_utils](backend_utils.ml) is the "source". `Backend_utils.Types` introduces the context-specific `routine` type, for code executable on a backend.
+The interface `Backends.No_device_backend` has `compile` functions that take `Assignments.t` as input, to allow full flexibility in backend implementations.
+There is a helper `Backends.lower_assignments` that wraps `Assignments.lower` and `Low_level.optimize_proc`, since currently all backends use the optimized C-like representation `Low_level.t`.
+The user-facing interface `Backends.Backend` builds on top of `No_device_backend` providing multi-device functionality.
+The functor `Multicore_backend` converts a `No_device_backend` targetting the CPU into a `Backend` whose devices are parallel threads (and ultimately the CPU cores).

 ```ocaml
 type lowered_bindings = (static_symbol, int ref) List.Assoc.t  (* in indexing.ml *)